raganwald/braythwayt.com/_posts/2014-03-24-consistency.md

 ---
 layout: default
-published: false
 ---

 Some years back, I went to Ottawa to attend the wedding of a colleague.
 I had a splendid time, and met some wonderful people.
 One of them was Brendan Eich.
 Flash forward to today, and I find that he has been named Mozilla's CEO.
 I am delighted to offer him and Mozilla my congratulations.
 I like and admire him and I think the world is a better place with him in it.
-It's fairly obvious that he's extremely well-qualified to lead Mozilla on their mission.

-There has been some little heat surrounding his choice two years ago to support something that I consider wrong.
+There has been heat surrounding his choice two years ago to support something that I consider wrong.
 I empathize with people asking questions about this, as I come down on the socially progressive side of this issue.
-Let me put it more strongly: I come down on the right side of this issue, and history is on our side.
+Let me put it more strongly: We come down on the right side of this issue, and history is on our side.

-Nevertheless, I still like Brendan and think the world is a better place with him in it and think that Mozilla is a better place with him at the helm.
+Nevertheless, I still like Brendan and think the world is a better place with him in it, and I think that Mozilla is a better place with him at the helm.
 And furthermore, I don't have to write an essay explaining my reasoning.
 My opinion, I'm entitled to it.
 You may have a different opinion.
 I empathize with what you're feeling even though I ended up making a different decision.

-People are entitled to think I'm wrong.
-Hell, I may even be wrong, it happens.
+People are entitled to think I'm wrong about Mozilla even if they agree with my feelings about equality of marriage.
+Hell, I may even be wrong about Mozilla, it happens.
 Ask me in a decade, maybe I'll have some new life experiences that lead me to a different point of view.
 We'll see.

 > "I'm not young enough to know everything."--Oscar Wilde